Installation

 These binaries are useless on their own.
 You need to install Cedana to use them.

 First, install Cedana by following instructions on [Cedana Daemon installation](https://docs.cedana.ai/daemon/get-started/installation).
-Then, install the `slurm` plugin and set up SLURM support:
+Then, install the `slurm` plugin after changing into the build directory:

 ```sh